What is Infill Development?

 - Plot plan along with Block face plan

-- Architectural blueprint showing new structure along with its developments as per plot plan
+- Residential Blueprint showing new structure along with its developments as per plot plan

-- Structural Design and Foundation Design based on Architectural Blueprint
+- Structural Design and Foundation Design based on Residential Blueprint

 - Evaluate adequate capacity in the existing sewer system and submit their findings to the City.
 Also include a site servicing plan showing re-established connection to existing facilities.